MicrosoftDocs/cpp-docs/docs/porting/upgrading-projects-from-earlier-versions-of-visual-cpp.md

 helpviewer_keywords: ["32-bit code porting", "upgrading Visual C++ applications, 32-bit code"] ms.assetid: 18cdacaa-4742-43db-9e4c-2d9e73d8cc84
 ---
-# Upgrading C++ projects from earlier versions of Visual Studio
+# Upgrade C++ projects from earlier versions of Visual Studio

 To upgrade a project created in Visual Studio 2008 or earlier, you must first use Visual Studio 2010 to convert the project from the VCBuild format (.vcproj) to the MSBuild format (.vcxproj).
 For more information, see [Instructions for Visual Studio 2008](use-native-multi-targeting.md#instructions-for-visual-studio-2008).